 The Canadian Legal Lexpert Directory

-Leading Lawyer: Computer & IT Law; Corporate Mid-Market; and Technology Transactions
+Leading Lawyer: Computer & IT Law; Corporate Mid-Market; Technology Transactions; and Private Equity

 Lexpert Special Edition: Technology

 Rising Stars: Leading Lawyers Under 40

 Lexpert Special Edition: Energy

 IFLR 1000: The Guide to the World’s Leading Financial Law Firms